granddivino/Unhinged/readme.txt

  Karen realizes that the exact brand of butter she uses is not in stock.
 Obviously, life is hard.

  Question: What does Karen do?
- Choice I: Karen asks to speak to the manager.
- Choice J: Karen finds the nearest store employee and takes action!
+ Choice I: Karen asks to speak to the manager. +10 points Choice J: Karen finds the nearest store employee and takes action! +4 points

  Scenario 6:
  (Result of Choice E)